helium/HIP/0001-LongFiAndLoRaWAN.md

 the request to the appropriate Router (ie: a NetworkServer) by deriving the OUI from the AppEUI and then looking up the OUI route from the blockchain records.

-DevEUI is currently plays no role in LongFi, but remains improtant for LoRaWAN functions.
+DevEUI currently plays no role in LongFi, but remains improtant for LoRaWAN functions.

 Assuming the OUI is registered in the blockchain appropriately, hotspots will